lambdaclass/mirra_backend/README.md

 ## 2. Install Devenv

+Nix MUST be installed before devenv (devenv depends on nix) the following command installs devenv.

 After installing Nix, run:

 ```bash
 nix-env -if https://install.devenv.sh/latest
 ```

-Then, add yourself as a trusted user in the Nix configuration:
+For devenv to manage caches for you, add yourself to trusted-users in nix conf:

 ```bash
 sudo su -